-The Institute of Ergonomics & Human Factors is an international organisation whose main aim is to promote public awareness of ergonomics and its applications and to provide educational material for students and teachers through this, its dedicated website.
+The Chartered Institute of Ergonomics & Human Factors is an international organisation whose main aim is to promote public awareness of ergonomics and its applications and to provide educational material for students and teachers through this, its dedicated website.
 It also runs Regional Groups and Special Interest Groups that promote ergonomics/human factors in localities and for specific applications, for example health systems, driving and HCI.

 GOErgo, the Global Organization of Ergonomics, is a worldwide resource for the ergonomics profession dedicated solely to the support of the profession and individuals involved with improving workplace performance, quality, sustainability and employee availability.
 GOErgo supports the Annual Applied Ergonomics Conference and Expo, a conference where attendees gather from around the world to share best practices with other professionals in ergonomics, healthcare, safety, human resources and risk management.

 The Society's mission is to promote the discovery and exchange of knowledge concerning the characteristics of human beings that are applicable to the design of systems and devices of all kinds.